tnielsen2/pybot/README.md

 ## Modules
 #### messages.py
-Contains functions that involve/support sending receiving messages to and from slack.
+Contains functions that involve/support sending receiving messages to and from Slack.

 #### regex.py
 A module that will perform regex lookups on text read from any channel the bot is in.